Instant Pot Swiss Steak

 Step 2.
 Season the beef slices with salt and pepper.
 Add the flour to a shallow bowl.
 Dredge each piece of beef well in the flour and shake off the excess.

 Step 3.
-Heat 2 tbsp of the olive oil in the Instant Pot on the Saute setting (High) mode.
+Heat 2 tablespoon of the olive oil in the Instant Pot on the Saute setting (High) mode.
 Add the flour-dusted steaks and sear for 1-2 minutes on each side.
 Do this in batches if needed and with more oil.
 Set aside on a plate.

 Step 4.
 Deglaze the pot.
 Add the beef stock to the Instant Pot and stir by scraping the bottom of the pot to remove any stuck bits after searing the steaks.
 It’s important to scrape off as much as possible to avoid the Burn error.
 Press Cancel to stop the Saute process.